Objectives of the Centre

 The Program

-The Center’s program is initially structured along three tenets that examining Romanticism in different constellations and fields of tension.
+The Centre’s program is initially structured along three tenets that examine Romanticism in different constellations and fields of tension.
 These consist of …

 - theories and methods of Romanticism research in relation to various disciplinary approaches and traditions as well as transdisciplinary analytical processes,